snipcola/FilmHaven/README.md

 ## ⚠️ - Disclaimer

-All files, such as media, are linked from third-party services, which FilmHaven is not responsible for and has no control over.
+All files, such as media, are linked from third-party services, which this project is not responsible for and has no control over.